raspberrypilearning/paint-box/en/step_2.md

 --- task ---

-Add some code to the pencil sprite to make the sprite follow the mouse pointer `forever`{:class="block3control"} so that you can draw:
+Add some code to the pencil sprite to make the sprite follow the mouse pointer `forever`{:class="block3control"}:

 ![pencil](images/pencil.png)